bbrattoli/JigsawPuzzlePytorch/README.md

 ```
 python JigsawTrain.py [path_to_imagenet] --checkpoint [path_checkpoints_and_logs] --gpu [GPU_ID] --batch [batch_size]
 ```
-By default the network uses 1000 permutations with maximum hamming distance selected using **_Utils/select_permutations.py_** To change the file name loaded for the permutations, open the file **_JigsawLoader.py_** and change the permutation file in the method **_retrive_permutations_**
+By default the network uses 1000 permutations with maximum hamming distance selected using **_select_permutations.py_**.

+To change the file name loaded for the permutations, open the file **_JigsawLoader.py_** and change the permutation file in the method **_retrive_permutations_**

 # Details:
 - The input of the network should be 64x64, but I need to resize to 75x75, otherwise the output of conv5 is 2x2 instead of 3x3 like the official architecture
-- Jigsaw trained using the approach of the paper: SGD, LRN layers
+- Jigsaw trained using the approach of the paper: SGD, LRN layers, 70 epochs
-- Implemented *shortcuts*: teil spatial random jittering, normalize each patch indipendently, color jitter
+- Implemented *shortcuts*: spatial jittering, normalize each patch indipendently, color jittering, 30% black&white image
 - The LRN layer crushes with a PyTorch version older than 0.3

 # ToDo